SCHENECTADA, a Native American Indian name meaning "BEYOND THE PINE PLAINS"

 1887: Edison Machine Works was moved to Schenectady by Thomas Edison

-1911: Schenectada DAR chapter organized and charter #995 was presented to chapter
+1911: Schenectada Chapter, NSDAR organized and our DAR National Charter was presented to chapter

 1940: The first television broadcast was relayed to WRGB in Schenectady, NY, establishing the first television network